DewerseB/snake-svelte/README.md

 #### Dev branch

 The dev branch was used for live coding during the workshop.
-It contains every features made live with workshop attendees.
+It contains every feature made live with workshop attendees.

 #### Step branches